 NC State has an assortment of coursework that prepares students at the basic science:life science interface, and each degree program has courses that dig deeper into a student’s chosen discipline.
-Having identified a gap in student training, the Chemistry of Life Program is partnering with the Department of Chemistry to create a new lecture course that infuses chemical mechanistic underpinnings in life science topics.
+Having identified a gap in student training, the Chemistry of Life Program is creating a new lecture course that infuses chemical mechanistic underpinnings in life science topics and is of interest to a broad audience of students from across campus.
+The course will cover the chemical aspects of the central dogma, followed by a problem-focused look at how chemical tools can help probe, manipulate and treat biological systems relevant to human, animal and plant health.
 We are also partnering with the Biotechnology Program to develop a lab course that will allow students to learn how chemistry (chemical biology) can aid in the study of biological systems and complement genetics and molecular biology.
-Future efforts will work to bridge disciplines such as biological sciences, biochemistry and chemistry at the introductory levels as well as expand on the key courses listed below.
+Future efforts will work to bridge disciplines such as biological sciences and chemistry at the introductory levels through a cohort model as well as expand on the key courses listed below.

-- Open to undergraduate students who have completed CH223 or CH227; (Syllabus)
+- Open to undergraduate students who have completed CH223 or CH227 and BIO 183 (recommended)

 - Chemistry of Life Lab in partnership with the BIT Program (BIT 510CLP) – Coming Soon!